omer61sari-code/ornamental-plant-selection/README.md

 The system produces:

-- Category-level classification
+- Predicted commercial category
-- Weighted ranking scores
+- Weighted fusion score
-- Excel-based export of final commercial categorization
+- Excel-based ranked output

 ---

 ## Code Availability

-This repository provides the inference and preprocessing pipeline used in the published study.
+This repository provides the preprocessing and inference pipeline used in the study.

-Pre-trained model weights are not included in this repository due to intellectual property considerations.
-They may be available upon reasonable request.
+Pre-trained model weights and dataset are not included due to intellectual property considerations.
+They may be made available upon reasonable academic request.

 ---